Joe Hart signs two-year contract with Burnley

 Hart joined City in 2006 from his hometown club Shrewsbury Town and was part of their Premier League title wins in 2012 and 2014 but he fell out of favour following the arrival of Pep Guardiola as manager in 2016.

-Serie A side Torino took Hart on loan and he spent last season on loan at West Ham United where he had an inconsistent campaign.
+Serie A side Torino took Hart on loan and he then spent last season on loan at West Ham United where he had an inconsistent campaign and struggled to hold down a first team spot.

+“It’s definitely the right time for me to move on,” Hart told Burnley’s Clarets Player HD.

+“They (Manchester City) are doing fantastic and I’m very happy for them.
+They need to go on and do their thing and I need to do mine.

+“He knows he will have to do that but he’s a respectful enough person who has been around the game long enough and knows he will be working with some good keepers and a good goalkeeping coach as well.”

-City captain Vincent Kompany said Hart had played a key part in the transformation of the club.
+City captain Vincent Kompany said Hart had played a key role in the transformation of the club.

 “Joe joined as a young lad from Shrewsbury and leaves as a City legend,” he said.